balena-io/balena-cli/INSTALL.md

 This allows npm install steps to download and save prebuilt native binaries.
 You may be able to omit it, especially if you're using a user-managed node install such as [nvm](https://github.com/creationix/nvm).

-On some Linux distributions like Ubuntu, users often report permission or otherwise mysterious errors when using the system Node / npm packages installed via "apt-get".
-We suggest using [nvm](https://github.com/creationix/nvm) instead.
-Check this sample Dockerfile for installing the CLI on an Ubuntu Docker image: https://gist.github.com/pdcastro/5d4d96652181e7da685a32caf629dd44

 ## Additional Dependencies